 Italist: From Italy with Love and a Deal

-The company’s Italy-born chief executive officer, Diego Abba, works with more than 200 Italian boutiques, and Italist buys their goods at Italian prices.
-The relationships help cut out export fees and taxes that other retailers are paying, according to a company statement.
+The company’s Italian American chief executive officer, Diego Abba, works with more than 200 Italian boutiques.
+Italist sells these retailers' goods at Italian prices.
+Italist's relationships help cut out export fees and taxes that other retailers are paying, according to a company statement.

 During this time of continued COVID-19 restrictions on bricks-and-mortar retail and travel, the company feels good about bringing Italian shopping style stateside.
-Italist has worked with brands such as Gucci, Celine, Paco Rabanne and Berluti in the past.
+Italist has worked with brands such as Gucci, Celine, Paco Rabanne and Bottega Venetta.

+- A previous version of this blog neglected to accurately describe the background of Diego Abba, the Italist CEO.
+He is Italian-American.